xCDAT/xcdat/docs/getting-started-guide/faqs.rst

 ``ds.temporal.average("ts")``).
 This argument is internally mapped to ``cf_xarray`` mapping tables that interpret the CF attributes.

-xCDAT also includes its own "fall-back" mapping table that maps axes to their commonly accepted names (e.g., X axis maps to "longitude" and "lon").
+xCDAT also includes its own "fall-back" mapping table that maps axes to their commonly accepted names.
+Refer to `this section <https://github.com/xCDAT/xcdat/blob/main/xcdat/axis.py#L41-L49>`_ of code for the mapping table.

 .. _cf_xarray: https://cf-xarray.readthedocs.io/en/latest/index.html